lambdamusic/Ontospy/README.rst

 Description
 ------------

-OntosPy allows you to extract all the schema information from an RDFS/OWL ontology, inspect it and use it query a corresponding knowledge base.
+OntoSPy allows you to extract all the schema information from an RDFS/OWL ontology, inspect it and use it query a corresponding knowledge base.

-The basic worflow is simple: load an ontology by instantiating the ``Ontology`` class; you get back an object that lets you interrogate the RDFS/OWL schema.
+The basic workflow is simple: load an ontology by instantiating the ``Ontology`` class; you get back an object that lets you interrogate the RDFS/OWL schema.
 That's all!

 For more up to date documentation, please visit https://github.com/lambdamusic/OntoSPy